Genre and setting

 Are horror TTRPGs good for campaigns?

-Yes, but campaign horror needs pressure that can evolve over time.
-Call of Cthulhu, Trail of Cthulhu, Monster of the Week, The Magnus Archives, Kult: Divinity Lost, and Brindlewood Bay can support longer arcs if the threat changes and consequences accumulate.
+Yes, but campaign horror needs pressure that can evolve.
+Call of Cthulhu, Trail of Cthulhu, Monster of the Week, The Magnus Archives, Kult: Divinity Lost, and Brindlewood Bay can support longer arcs when threats change and consequences accumulate.

 More to compare